orsenthil/senthil.learntosolveit.com-deploy/posts/2004/01/25/with-rms-the-guru-of-gnu.md

 .. title: A conversation with Richard M Stallman
 .. slug: with-rms-the-guru-of-gnu
 .. date: 2004-01-25 14:16:00
-.. tags:
+.. tags: free-software, gnu, rms, philosophy, programming
-.. category:
+.. category: Technology
-.. description:
-.. categories:
+.. description: A detailed account of a conversation with Richard M Stallman, discussing the Free Software Movement, GNU, and his philosophy on software freedom.

 In the early and initial days (when open source, free software, and Linux were the same for me), I used to think of Richard M Stallman, known as RMS, in comparison with Mahatma Gandhi.
 One math professor there (at Cochin University